None. Readings will be provided online.

 LEARNING AND TEACHING METHODS

-This subject is offered in intensive mode, with 9 hours of class each week over a four week period, including lectures and small group activities.
+This subject is offered in semester 1 each year, as a 3 hour class one evening each week over a 12 week period, including lectures and small group activities.

 Opportunities are provided for online interaction during class using students’ personal internet-connected devices.
 Subject documents and class records are handled using LMS Blackboard.